velletti/jve_upgradewizard/readme.md

 4. you should have experience to cun typo3 console command
 5. you should work with any vcs like git
 6. make a copy of your template folder for easier testing
+7. replace -vv against -vvv to get more verbose output in follwing commands

     ./vendor/bin/typo3 upgrade:run jveUpgradewizard_upgradeTemplates -vv